 Table of Contents

 Vitamins are organic compounds and essential nutrients that cannot be synthesized by the body and must be obtained through diet.
-They are either fat soluble or water soluble.
-Fat-soluble vitamins dissolve in fat and often accumulate in the body, whereas, water-soluble vitamins must be dissolve in water before they can be absorbed by the body and cannot be stored (Nutrition Source).
+They are either fat-soluble or water-soluble.
+Fat-soluble vitamins dissolve in fat and often accumulate in the body, whereas, water-soluble vitamins must be dissolved in water before they can be absorbed by the body and cannot be stored (Nutrition Source).

 Types of Vitamins and Minerals: